 Validation follows successful design and/or verification.
 Validation of the design assures that the product will meet the requirements of its intended use.
 Product function and performance are validated in accordance with the customer, internal or product specifications.
 These activities typically include standard and environmental condition tests, reliability and maintainability demonstrations, formal qualification testing and acceptance testing.
 Records of the results of validation are maintained as quality records.
 Validation is normally performed under defined operating conditions on the final product, but may be necessary in earlier stages prior to product completion.
 Multiple validations may be performed if there are different intended uses.

 At the completion of design and development, the organization ensures that reports, calculations, test results, etc., demonstrate that the product definition meets the specification requirements for all identified operational conditions.

 Where tests are necessary for verification and validation, these tests are planned, controlled, reviewed, and documented to ensure and prove the following:

-· Test procedures describe the method of operation, the performance of the test, and the recording of the results
+· Test procedures describe method of operation, performance and results

 · The correct configuration standard of the product is submitted for the test